-- o A brochure or price quote of the general type of equipment to be purchased or leased. - A competitive procurement process is required after Federal funding is authorized.
+- A competitive procurement process is required after Federal funding is authorized.
 The equipment referenced in the application may or may not be the exact equipment purchased. - A signed statement from the Responsible Local Official that all landowner permissions have been obtained (see "Project Management" section below for more information about the role of the Responsible Local Official and Appendix B: Landowner Permission Attestation - RTP Equipment Purchase Project). - For projects involving the purchase of motorized grooming or trail maintenance equipment for use on New York State lands: A signed statement by the agency of jurisdiction certifying that the use of such equipment is consistent with the policies and management plan for such properties.

-• Property Acquisition and Easement Acquisition Projects:
+Property Acquisition and Easement Acquisition Projects:

-- A copy of the letter from the applicant delivered to all property owners describing the RTP project, which includes language that eminent domain will not be utilized should negotiations to purchase fail (see Appendix B: Sample RTP Notice to Owner Letter). - A copy of letter(s) from the property owner(s) indicating willingness and intent to sell, donate or transfer the property to the applicant. - O Documentation of the status of the property acquisition.
+- A copy of the letter from the applicant delivered to all property owners describing the RTP project, which includes language that eminent domain will not be utilized should negotiations to purchase fail (see Appendix B: Sample RTP Notice to Owner Letter). - A copy of letter(s) from the property owner(s) indicating willingness and intent to sell, donate or transfer the property to the applicant. - o Documentation of the status of the property acquisition.
 Any property acquired specifically for an RTP project must be Uniform Act compliant.
 (See "Right-of-Way (ROW) Phase.")